Kintyre/ksconf/docs/source/install_advanced.rst

 -   `Python packaging <https://docs.python.org/3/installing/index.html>`__ docs provide a general overview on installing Python packages, how to install per-user vs install system-wide.
 -   `Install PIP <https://pip.pypa.io/en/stable/installing/>`__ docs explain how to bootstrap or upgrade ``pip`` the Python packaging tool.
-Recent versions of Python come with this by default, but releases before Python 2.7.9 do not.
+Python 3 comes with this by default, but some Linux distros break this into a separate package.

 ..  include:: common